-In December 2014, the Commission issued \$294,225,000 2014 Series C Senior Bonds at a fixed rate with a maturity date of December 1, 2044.
-The 2014 Series C Senior Bonds were issued primarily to finance the cost of various capital expenditures set forth in the Commission's tenyear capital plan including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and/or the rehabilitation of certain interchanges and for issuing the 2014 Series C Bonds.
+In June 2016, the Commission issued \$447,850,000 2016 Series A-1 Senior Bonds at a fixed rate with a maturity date of December 1, 2046.
+The 2016 Series A-1 Senior Bonds were issued primarily to provide funds for various capital expenditures set forth in the Commission's current or any prior 10-year capital plan, including, but not limited to, the reconstruction of roadbed and roadway, the widening, replacing and redecking of certain bridges and the rehabilitation of certain interchanges.
+The bonds were also issued for payment of the costs of issuance for the 2016 Series A-1 Senior Bonds.